zafarrafii/Zaf-Julia/README.md

     audio_stft: audio STFT (window_length, number_frames)
 ```

-#### Example: compute and display the spectrogram from an audio file
+Example: Compute and display the spectrogram from an audio file.

 ```
 # Load the modules